Yelloo5191/APHOMA/README.md

 # APHOMA
-Weather-based Clothing Assistant GitHub Repo.
-AI-powered app for personalized outfit recommendations.
-Cutting-edge codebase for outfit matching, closet organization, and daily inspiration.
+Introducing APHOMA: your personal AI-powered clothing assistant.
+This innovative mobile app leverages real-time weather data to provide personalized outfit recommendations that match the current weather conditions.
+APHOMA considers your fashion preferences and coordinates clothing items for a stylish and weather-appropriate look.
+With APHOMA, you'll effortlessly stay fashion-forward while being prepared for any weather.